-- Ensure that all employees getting onboard with CERP undergo training on the issue of - safeguarding and about CERP's relevant policies and practices, within 2 months of joining. - Hold annual refresher trainings on Safeguarding. - Curate and monitor the content of these trainings. - Work with HR, Project Managers and members of CERP Management who are involved in hiring decisions in order to: - Screen job roles where there is a likelihood of working with children and vulnerable individuals - Ensure that all candidates for the job are behaviorally tested to prove suitability to work with children and vulnerable adults
+- Ensure that all employees getting onboard with CERP (on the projects where CERP is working with vulnerable individuals) undergo training on the issue of safeguarding and about CERP's relevant policies and practices, within 2 months of joining. - Work with the relevant CERP colleagues to screen job roles where there is a likelihood of working with children and vulnerable individuals. - Ensure that all candidates for the job are screened to prove suitability to work with children and vulnerable adults